-In 2002 researchers at Florida International University surveyed 35 general contractors throughout the state to learn about the prevalence of different types of construction delays.3 The researchers asked contractors about the likelihood of encountering different types of problems.
-Table 1 shows the construction-related delays identified through Amhad and his colleagues' research.4
+In 2002 researchers at Florida International University surveyed 35 general contractors throughout the state to learn about the prevalence of different types of construction delays.
+The researchers asked contractors about the likelihood of encountering different types of problems.
+Table 1 shows the construction-related delays identified through Amhad and his colleagues' research.

 Of the six construction-related delays identified as having a greater than 50% chance of occurring, only one (subsurface soil conditions) is not the sole responsibility of the contractor.
-The contractor is responsible for the other five, including lack of inspections, material/fabrication delays, material procurement, lack of qualified craftsmen and poor
+The contractor is responsible for the other five, including lack of inspections, material/fabrication delays, material procurement, lack of qualified craftsmen and poor subcontractor performance.
+This research suggests that the greatest opportunity for preventing time and cost overruns rests with contractor performance.

-3 Ahmed, Syed M., Salman Azhar, Mauricio Castillo, and Pragnya Kappagantula, 2002.
+&lt;sup>67 Ahmad, Syed M., and Salman Azhar, M., Mauricio Castillo, Pragnya Kappagantula, (2002).
 Construction Delays in Florida: An Empirical Study, State of Florida Department of Community Affairs and Florida International University.
 It should be noted that the response rate for the survey was only 9.2%; they obtained responses from 35 out of 300 potential respondents.

-4 According to Amhed and his colleagues at Florida International University, the majority of "inexcusable, non-compensable" delays leading to cost and time overruns on construction projects in the state of Florida were caused by contractors.
+&lt;sup>68 According to Amhad and his colleagues at Florida International University, the majority of "inexcusable, non-compensable" delays leading to cost and time overruns on construction projects in the state of Florida were caused by contractors.
 While there are more design- and code-related delays than construction-related delays, many of these are considered unavoidable and therefore "compensable," while contractor-related delays are usually considered to be avoidable and therefore not compensable.